hiperlogic/ComputerGraphics_Studies/README.md

 * Is the lib dir in the path?
 * How about copy the lib binary (dll) to the same folder as is the project executable (build)?

+Comming Next:
-Comming Next: I don't want to clean to Black!
+    OpenGL: I don't want to clean to Black!
 I Want to Clean to Fuchsia!
 How to do that?
+    Vulkan: Setting up the Debug application